 - Check your Insurance: Before you take a road trip, review your insurance information.
 If you’re lacking collision and other safety nets, now is as good a time as ever to invest in them.
 Visit Compare.com to find the right insurance provider for you.

-- Keep it clean: No one likes to live in filth, especially if your vacation home happens to be a car.
+- Keep it Clean: No one likes to live in filth, especially if your vacation home happens to be a car.
 Prior to starting your journey, organize and wash your vehicle.
 Throw out any trash or old papers that no longer serve a purpose.
 Once you’re en route, you’d be surprised how fast garbage accumulates.

-- Download apps, but get an atlas too:Stuck in traffic?
+- Download an App:Stuck in traffic?
 There’s an app for that.
 Don’t know where to buy the best coffee in town?
-There’s an app for that.
-You get the gist.
-Download apps like Waze and SCOUT to make your life a little easier.
+There’s an app for that too.
+Download apps like Waze and Scout to make your life a little easier.
 However, don’t leave your fate in your smartphone’s hands.
-Buy a map and atlas too in case of technological difficulty.
+Buy a map and atlas too (just in case).